 How to Find Customers to Interview

 Successful qualitative interviewing also involves selecting the right person to interview.
-If you’re the interviewer attempting to collect valuable information from customers, you should aim to speak with one of the decision makers.
-A decision maker is the individual with the greatest level of influence over the engagement.
+If you’re the interviewer attempting to collect valuable information from customers, you should aim to speak with one of the decision-makers.
+A decision maker is an individual with the greatest level of influence over the engagement.
 If you are not able to speak with that person, an influencer, or someone who has the capability to influence the engagement is a good choice too.